 'Something Else is Alive: Sydney and the Animal Instinct' approaches the idea of the animal in the city in various ways from the humorous to the downright creepy, from the symbolically sacred to the secular.
 The exhibition will feature objects drawn from the City of Sydney collection and archives alongside artworks by four Sydney-based artists: Mechelle Bounpraseuth, Blak Douglas, Mylyn Nguyen and Garry Trinh.
-Something Else is Alive will investigate everything from the difference between Indian myna and noisy miner birds, to what the horses of the NSW Mounted Police get up to when they’re not fighting crime.
-It will engage people from all walks of life.
+Something Else is Alive will investigate everything from the difference between Indian myna and noisy miner birds, engaging people from all walks of life.

 Dates: 17th August - 22nd February Where: Customs House - 31 Alfred Street, Sydney